 The Legend of Prince Valiant (3; The Family Channel)

 Above average 65 episode animated series about prince Valiant and his quest to find Arthur and the Knights at the Round Table.
 A hidden gem that ranks alongside Peter Pan and the Pirates, and The Pirates of Dark Water.
-I wish this was a show I watched back in the day.
+Or at least it would if it didn’t overdo “woman power to the extreme” with the main female character who tags along with Valiant and his other companion.
+That took the show down a notch for me.

 Little Dracula (3; Fox [Fox Kids])